visgl/loaders.gl/modules/loader-utils/docs/api-reference/request-scheduler.md

 Returns a promise that

-- resolves when the request can be issued without queueing.
+- resolves to an object (with a `done` field) when the request can be issued without queueing.
+The application should issue the request and call `done()` when completed.
-- rejects if the request has been cancelled (by the callback return < 0).
+- resolves to `null` if the request has been cancelled (by the callback return < 0).
+  In this case the application should not issue the request.

+## About Request Priorities

+The `getPriority` callback controls priority of requests and also cancellation of outstanding requests.